janpetzold/az305-learning/README.md

 To use Conditional Access, you need a Microsoft Entra ID P1 or P2 license.
 If you have a Microsoft 365 Business Premium license, you also have access to Conditional Access features.

-MFA Service Settings allow yout to define time intervals for re-authentication (e.g. every 14 days with device).
+MFA Service Settings allow you to define time intervals for re-authentication (e.g. every 14 days with device).

-For Customers you should use Azure AD B2C instance so they can use their own Social accounts but can also create one,
+For Customers you should use Azure AD B2C instance so they can use their own Social accounts but can also create one.

 Azure AD Free Tier already supports